-It’s important to note that the T5 features USB 3.1 Gen 2 that has the top speed of 10Gbps, not to be confused with USB 3.1 Gen 1 (often referred to as USB 3.0) which is half as fast.
+It's important to note that the T5 features USB 3.1 Gen 2 with a top speed of 10Gbps, not to be confused with USB 3.1 Gen 1 (often referred to as USB 3.0), which is half as fast.

 No setup necessary

 Out of the box, the T5 is preformatted in exFAT file systems and therefore works right away with both Macs and Windows computers, interchangeably.
 All you need to do is take it out of the box, plug it into a computer using one of its USB cables.

 Mac users take note: exFAT doesn't support Time Machine backup.
 For that, you'll need to reformat it into a Mac native file system.
 Check out this post if you need help with reformatting.

 If you want to use the drive's security features, open the drive and run the preloaded "SamsungPortableSSD_Setup" software, which will take just a few seconds to complete.
 If you want to use this feature on an Android device, the software is available here.